shanmugapriyal03/sysarch-acs/docs/xbsa/README.md

 - **Coverage:** Aggregates validation for [BSA 1.2](https://developer.arm.com/documentation/den0094/e/?lang=en) and [SBSA 8.0](https://developer.arm.com/documentation/den0029/j/?lang=en).
 - **Execution levels:** Suitable for both Pre-Silicon and Silicon validation.
 - **Complementary requirements:** Running with the Exerciser VIP is recommended for complete PCIe compliance coverage.
-- **Linux dependencies:** The Unified ACS relies on the BSA and SBSA Linux applications for tests that require an OS environment.
+- **Linux dependencies:** The xBSA UEFI application relies on the BSA and SBSA Linux applications for tests that require an OS environment.
 Refer to the dedicated BSA and SBSA documentation for details.

-## Unified build steps
+## xBSA build steps

-Follow the steps below to build the combined UEFI shell application (`UnifiedAcs.efi`) inside an edk2 workspace.
+Follow the steps below to build the combined UEFI shell application (`xbsa_acpi.efi`) inside an edk2 workspace.

 ### UEFI Shell application